-- 1. Is the open unit ball in \mathbb{R}^3 compact?
-Prove your answer. - 2. (a) Prove that the union of two compact subsets of a topological space is compact. - (b) Prove that the union of infinitely many compact subsets of a topological space need not be compact. - 3.
-Prove that the continuous image of a compact set is compact. - 4.
-Definition A subset A of a metric space X is bounded if $A \subset B_r(x)$ for some positive real number r and for some point $x \in X$.
+- 1. Is the open unit ball in $\mathbb{R}^3$ compact?
+Prove your answer. - 2. (a) Prove that the union of two compact subsets of a topological space is compact. - (b) Prove that the union of infinitely many compact subsets of a topological space does not necessarily have to be compact. - 3.
+Prove the following theorem: The continuous image of a compact set is compact. - 4.
+Definition A subset A of a metric space X is bounded iff for some positive real number r and for some point $x \in X$ , $A \subset B_r(x)$ .